Microsoft Teams

 For more information, see our Communicators overview.

-To enable the Microsoft Teams Communicator, you will perform the following actions:
+To enable the Microsoft Teams Communicator manually, you will:

 Create an Azure Bot and configure it for Microsoft Teams

-Create a Teams App in the Developer Portal, linking it to your Azure Bot
+Create a Teams App in the Developer Portal

 Azure Portal & Azure AD Setup